-Through my experience over the last 15 years, as a UK National Private Dentistry Awards Judge, I can tell you that those practices that are successful utilise ingenious methods to create new values in patient perceptions.
+Through my experience over the last 15 years as a UK National Private Dentistry Awards Judge, I can tell you that successful practices utilise ingenious methods to create new values in patient perceptions.

 However, do you ever get stuck with coming up with innovative ideas in the first place?

-You may find it difficult to convey or communicate clearly what you are trying to accomplish.
+You may find it difficult to clearly convey what you are trying to accomplish.

 This then opens up another can of worms where you experience resistance and retaliation from the team and consequent frustration on your part.